andyd0/http-monitoring/README.md

 ### Alerting System

-The main algorithm used is based on a sliding window technique.
+The main algorithm (check `has_breached_threshold` method in class `LogAlertConsumer`) used is based on a sliding window technique.
 Timestamps are moved from the main queue to a local queue that will be filled within the time window set.
 This local queue is then used to get an approximate average hits / second for the time window by taking the length of this local queue and dividing it by the time window (eg. `len(local_queue) / 120`).
 Before this is computed, any early timestamps that are now outside of the window are popped off the queue.

 Several options were also explored for the alerting system.
 Since the log line timestamps can be slightly out of order...